suitepad-gmbh/pipette/README.md

 - [ ] Test un-evenly routed streams
 - [ ] Test minimal/maximal buffer sizes, congestion
 - [ ] Parallel execution of single stages
-- [ ] Provide an implementation to contextualise Patterns and Block execution
+- [ ] Provide an implementation to contextualise Recipes and Stage execution
 - [ ] Show that networks can be connected with each other
-- [ ] Provide convenience entry points similar to `Flowex.Client`
+- [ ] Provide convenience entry points similar to `Pipetteex.Client`
 - [ ] Test supervisor/crash behaviour
 - [ ] Implemented stage re-connection after fatal stage crashes
 - [ ] Harden provided interface from bad inputs
-- [ ] Re-integration into Elixir `Flow`
+- [ ] Re-integration into Elixir `Pipette`